 What we can do to help

 Most instances of driving (or stopping) have an explanation.
-Some explanations may bar a finding of guilt while others work in mitigation of the offense.
+Some explanations may bar a finding of guilt while others will work in mitigation of the offense.
 In most cases, we can work towards either a reduction to a no-point offense (which won't affect insurance or DMV points) or dismissal of the charge.
+We frequently handle charges of stopping on a highway in all of the localities in Fairfax County including the Fairfax County General District Court, Fairfax City General District Court, Town of Vienna Court, and Town of Herndon Court.
 Feel free to reach out to us and we'll give you a free consultation to help you decide whether to have a lawyer for your Stopping on a Highway case in Fairfax County.